samnzay/Kubernetes-for-DevOps/Memo.md

 - The Built-in Security mechanism in kubernetes is not enabled by default.

 >**Note** : You can use the Secret component as environmrnt variable or as a Properties file.

+---

+## Volumes

+### Data Storage

+Let's say our `database` Pod our application uses, has or generates some data. `If the Database Container or the pod get restarted`, ```the Data is gone!```.
+That is problematic and inconvenient, obviously because you want you data or logs to be persisted reliably long term.
+The way you can do it in Kubernetes is using another component called `Volumes`.

+How It works, `it basically attaches a physical storage on a hard drive to your pod`.

+That Storage could be on a ```local``` machine [`On same server Node Where the Pod is running`], or could be on `remote` storage [`Outside the K8s cluster`] it means that it Could be ``Cloud Storage`` or your ``On-Premises Storage`` which is not part of the K8s Cluster.
+You just have an external reference on it.

+- Now when our Database container or Pod get restarted, all the Data will bethere, persisted.

+->**Note** :
+- Think the Storage as an external hard drive plugged in into a kubernetes Cluster.
+Because K8s Cluster does not explicitily manage Data persistance.

+- It means that, you as a user or administarator ```you are responsible``` for `backing up the data`, `replicating` and managing it and making sure it is kept on proper hardware etc...